tommyli03/citylink_data/README.md

 ### Visualize the Results

-All results in the report can be reproduced by running the notebooks under `src/data visualisation`.
+All results in the report can be reproduced by running the notebooks under `src/data visualization`.

 ## Project Directory Tree